quinnreynolds/minplascalc/README.md

 ### What is this repository for? ###

 * You're here because you want to calculate LTE plasma compositions, thermodynamics, and physical and radiative properties.
-One day this tool might be able to do all that :-), but for now you can scrape NIST data from their webpages, convert it to a pretty format, and run plasma composition calculations using it.
+Some day this tool might be able to do all that, but for now you can use scraped content from the very epic NIST internet databases, convert it to a pretty format, and run plasma composition calculations using it.
 * Version 0.x alpha

 ### How do I get set up? ###

 * Getting started: Clone into the repo.
-You'll get the module (ltePlasmaClasses.py) and some test drivers.
+You'll get the module (MinPlasCalc.py) and some test drivers.
 * Configuration: It is pitch black.
 You are likely to be eaten by a grue.
 * Dependencies: You will need an implementation of Python 3 (duh), and relatively recent versions of numpy and scipy.
-* How to run tests: TBA
+* How to run tests: It is pitch black.
+You are likely to be eaten by a grue.

 ### Contribution guidelines ###

-* Writing tests: TBA
+* Writing tests: It is pitch black.
+You are likely to be eaten by a grue.
-* Code review: TBA
+* Code review: It is pitch black.
+You are likely to be eaten by a grue.
-* Other guidelines: TBA
+* Other guidelines: It is pitch black.
+You are likely to be eaten by a grue.

 ### Who do I talk to? ###

 * Admin, General Science Officer: quinnr@mintek.co.za
 * Support, Chief Caffeine Officer: markuse@mintek.co.za
-* Python, Unit Testing, Code, Beer: carl.sandrock@gmail.com
+* Python, Unit Testing, Chief Beer Officer: carl.sandrock@gmail.com
-* Plasma Radiation Calculations, All Round Smart Person: benbowman4@gmail.com